kavyabhat16/Predicting-the-Phishing-Website/README.md

 # Predicting-the-Phishing-Website
-The objective is to identify whether a website is a Phishing website one or not.
+The objective is to identify whether a website is a Phishing website one or not.This code written in python(using jupyter notebbok).

 Algorithm used and Accuracy Results:
 #1) Logistic regression(0.93)